-New travelers to Franc often ask the following: How do I find out about customs requirements for the country, including details on what I'm allowed to import and the amounts permitted.
+New travelers to France often ask how to find out about customs requirements for the country, including details on what items they are allowed to import and the amounts permitted.
 It is also important to be aware of the customs regulations for when you return to your home country.

-Duty-Free Items: What Can I Bring in and Out (And in What Amounts?)
+Duty-Free Items: What Can I Bring in and Out of France?

 - Cigarettes: 200 units